oorona/staffai/README.md

 * **Restriction System:**
     * Automatically assigns a configurable "Restricted User" role when rate limits are exceeded.
     * Restricts users with this role to interact with the bot only in a specific, configurable channel.
     * Notifies users publicly via channel replies when they are restricted or try to use the bot outside the designated channel while restricted.
+Notifications for rate limit restrictions are suppressed if the interaction was initiated by the bot's "Random Chance" feature.
 * **Rate Limit Exemptions:** Allows users with specific, configurable roles to bypass all rate limits.
 * **Global Ignore List:** Allows configuring specific roles whose members the bot will completely ignore.
+* **Automatic Restriction Expiry:** The "Restricted User" role can be automatically removed after a configurable duration, with the bot periodically checking for expired restrictions using Redis.
 * **Dynamic Logging:** Set the application's logging level (DEBUG, INFO, WARNING, etc.) via an environment variable.
 Logs to both console and file (`bot.log`).
 * **Dockerized:** Includes `Dockerfile` and `docker-compose.yaml` for easy containerization and deployment, including a Redis service.